terales/blackbird-docs/src/content/docs/apps/Matecat.mdx

 ### Jobs

 - **Download job translated files** returns all translated files of this job.
-- **Download job TMX** returns the TMX file representing the current translation memory.
+- **Download job file as TMX** returns the TMX file representing the current translation memory.
+- **Download job file as XLIFF** returns the XLIFF file representing the current translation memory.
 - **Get job segments comments** returns a list of all comments that have been made in this job.
 - **Get job** returns general job information.
 - **Cancel job** cancels the job.